 - Management and operational risk.
 The fund is actively managed and its performance will reflect, in part, our ability to make investment decisions that seek to achieve the fund's investment objective.
 There is no guarantee that the investment techniques, analyses, or judgments that we apply in making investment decisions for the fund will produce the intended outcome or that the investments we select for the fund will perform as well as other securities that were not selected for the fund.
 As a result, the fund may underperform its benchmark or other funds with a similar investment goal and may realize losses.
 In addition, we, or the fund's other service providers, may experience disruptions or operating errors that could negatively impact the fund.
-Although service providers are required to have appropriate operational risk management policies and procedures, and to take appropriate precautions to avoid and mitigate risks that could lead to disruptions and operating errors, it may not be possible to identify all of the operational risks that may affect the fund or to develop processes and controls to completely eliminate or mitigate their occurrence or effects. - Other investments.
-In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in equity securities, asset-backed, hybrid and structured bonds and notes, preferred securities that would be characterized as debt securities under applicable accounting standards and tax laws, and assignments of and participations in fixed and floating rate loans.
+Although service providers are required to have appropriate operational risk management policies and procedures, and to take appropriate precautions to avoid and mitigate risks that could lead to disruptions and operating errors, it may not be possible to identify all of the operational risks that may affect the fund or to develop processes and controls to completely eliminate or mitigate their occurrence or effects. - Liquidity and illiquid investments.
+We may invest up to 15% of the fund's assets in illiquid investments, which may be considered speculative and which may be difficult to sell.
+The sale of many of these investments is prohibited or limited by law or contract.
+Some investments may be difficult to value for purposes of determining the fund's net asset value.
+We may not be able to sell the fund's investments when we consider it desirable to do so, or we may be able to sell them only at less than their value. - Other investments.
+In addition to the main investment strategies described above, the fund may make other types of investments, such as investments in equity securities, asset-backed, hybrid and structured bonds and notes, preferred securities that would be characterized as debt securities under applicable accounting standards and tax laws and assignments of and participations in fixed and floating rate loans.
 The fund may also loan portfolio securities to earn income.
-These practices may be subject to

-- other risks, as described under Miscellaneous Investments, Investment Practices and Risks in the SAI. - Temporary defensive strategies.
+These practices may be subject to other risks, as described under Miscellaneous Investments, Investment Practices and Risks in the SAL - Temporary defensive strategies.
 In response to adverse market, economic, political or other conditions, we may take temporary defensive positions, such as investing some or all of the fund's assets in cash and cash equivalents, that differ from the fund's usual investment strategies.
 However, we may choose not to use these temporary defensive strategies for a variety of reasons, even in very volatile market conditions.
 These strategies may cause the fund to miss out on investment opportunities, and may prevent the fund from achieving its goal.
-Additionally, while temporary defensive strategies are mainly designed to limit losses, such strategies may not work as intended. - Changes in policies.
+Additionally, while temporary defensive strategies are mainly designed to limit losses, such strategies may not work as intended.

+- Changes in policies.
 The Trustees may change the fund's goal, investment strategies and other policies set forth in this prospectus without shareholder approval, except as otherwise provided in the prospectus or SAI. - Portfolio turnover rate.
 The fund's portfolio turnover rate measures how frequently the fund buys and sells investments.
 A portfolio turnover rate of 100%, for example, would mean that the fund sold and replaced securities valued at 100% of the fund's assets within a one-year period.